 Around 15 million people in America today suffer from social anxiety disorder (SAD), with the typical age of onset being 13 years old, according to the Anxiety and Depression Association of America.
 This condition is also something many people suffer from in silence as 36 percent of individuals with the disorder experience symptoms for ten or more years before getting help.

-Women have a higher rate of anxiety disorders on a whole than men, including social anxiety disorders, which appear to be equally prevalent across both genders, according to a study published in Journal of Psychiatric Research.
+Women have a higher rate of anxiety disorders on a whole than men, including social anxiety disorders, which appear to be equally prevalent across both genders, according to a study published in the Journal of Psychiatric Research.

 If you suffer from social anxiety, you’re at a high risk of becoming dependent on drugs or alcohol as a tool to boost your confidence and help you relax in social situations.
 You may believe self-medicating is helping you.
 However, in time, you might become reliant on your drug of choice — which leads to more challenges.